-Automatic Transaxle Fluid When to Check and Change:
+■ Automatic Transaxle Fluid When to Check and Change

 A good time to check your automatic transaxle fluid level is when the engine oil is changed.
 Refer to the Maintenance Schedule to determine when to change your fluid.
-See the Index under Scheduled Maintenance Services.
+See Scheduled Maintenance Services in the Index.

-Because this operation can be a little difficult, you may choose to have this done at an Oldsmobile dealership Service Department.
+Because this operation can be a little difficult, you may choose to have this done at your Oldsmobile dealership Service Department.
 If you do it yourself, be sure to follow all the instructions here, or you could get a false reading on the dipstick.

 Too much or too little fluid can damage your transaxle.
-Too much can mean that some of the fluid could come out and fall on hot engine parts, starting a fire.
+Too much can mean that some of the fluid could come out and fall on hot engine parts or exhaust system, starting a fire.
 Be sure to get an accurate reading if you check your transaxle fluid.